paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

 (2) **Classified intelligence budget justification materials** — The term “classified intelligence budget justification materials” means, with respect to a fiscal year, the materials submitted to Congress by the Director of National Intelligence in support of the budget for that fiscal year that are classified or otherwise protected from public disclosure.

-**(b) Timely submission** Not later than 5 days after the date on which the President submits to Congress the budget for each fiscal year pursuant to [section 1105(a) of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1105/a&num=0&edition=prelim), the Director of National Intelligence shall submit to the congressional intelligence committees the classified intelligence budget justification materials for the element for that budget.
+**(b) Timely submission** Not later than 5 days after the date on which the President submits to Congress the budget for each fiscal year pursuant to [section 1105(a) of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1105/a&num=0&edition=prelim), the Director of National Intelligence shall submit to the congressional intelligence committees and the Committees on Appropriations of the Senate and the House of Representatives the classified intelligence budget justification materials for the element for that budget.

 ### Statutory Notes

 #### Prior Provisions
 A prior section 3105a, act July 26, 1947, ch.
 343, title V, § 506J, as added Pub.
 L. 113–126, title III, § 306(a), July 7, 2014, 128 Stat.
 1395, required annual assessments of intelligence community performance by function, prior to repeal by Pub.
 L. 116–92, div.
 E, title LVII, § 5701(c), Dec.
 20, 2019, 133 Stat.
 2160.

+#### Amendments
+2025—Subsec. (b).
+Pub.
+L. 119–60 inserted “and the Committees on Appropriations of the Senate and the House of Representatives” after “congressional intelligence committees”.

-<a id="section-3112"></a>
+<a id="section-3111a"></a>
-## § 3112.
+## § 3111a.
 Dates for submittal of various annual and semiannual reports to the congressional intelligence committees
 **(a) Annual reports** The date for the submittal to the congressional intelligence committees of the following annual reports shall be the date each year provided in subsection (c)(1):

 (1) The annual report of the Inspectors General of the intelligence community on proposed resources and activities of their offices required by [section 416(h) of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section416/h&num=0&edition=prelim).